jmcnamara/XlsxWriter/dev/docs/source/introduction.rst

 cells.
 Text, numbers, and formulas can be written to the cells.

 This module cannot be used to modify or write to an existing Excel XLSX file.
-Modifying Excel files is not, and never was, part of the design scope.
-There are some :ref:`alternatives` that do that.
+There are some :ref:`alternatives` Python modules that do that.

 The XlsxWriter module is a port of the Perl ``Excel::Writer::XLSX`` module.
 It is a work in progress.
 See the :ref:`ewx` section for a list of currently ported features.

 XlsxWriter is written by John McNamara who also wrote the perl modules `Excel::Writer::XLSX <http://search.cpan.org/~jmcnamara/Excel-Writer-XLSX/>`_